Table of Contents

 Step 2

-Keep one foot on the ground and use the force of its heel to push one leg above the ground towards your chest for deeper stretch and range of motion.
+Press your knees slightly outward into the band to engage your glutes.
+Keep one foot firmly on the ground and use the force of its heel to push your hips up while the other leg lifts toward your chest for a deeper stretch and range of motion.

 Step 3